 Jason W. Ellis (B.S. in Science, Technology, and Culture, Georgia Tech, M.A. in Science Fiction Studies, University of Liverpool; Ph.D.
 English, Kent State University) is an Associate Professor of English and has research interests in the connections between digital technology and the human brain as explored in 20th/21st-century American literature and popular culture, including science fiction.
 He coedited The Postnational Fantasy: Postcolonialism, Cosmopolitics and Science Fiction (Jefferson, NC: McFarland, 2011).
 He has taught Science Fiction courses at Georgia Tech and City Tech.
 He served as Vice President of the Science Fiction Research Association (SFRA).
-Follow him on Twitter, or read about his pedagogy and research on dynamicsubspace.net.
+He writes about his pedagogy and research on dynamicsubspace.net.

 Mark Noonan (Ph.D.
 English, The Graduate Center of the City University of New York; M.A., American Studies, Columbia University; B.A., English, Connecticut College) has research interests in American Studies, Periodical Studies, Journalism, and 19th-Century American Literature.
 He directed the 2015 NEH Summer Institute titled, “City of Print: New York and the Periodical Press from the Antebellum Era to the Digital Age.”
 He is the founding editor of Columbia Journal of American Studies and serves on the advisory board of The Research Society for American Periodicals.

 Lavelle Porter is a writer and scholar of American and African–American literature and history.
 Born and raised in Meridian, Mississippi, he graduated from Morehouse College with a B.A. in history, and the CUNY Graduate Center with a Ph.D. in English.
 While at the Graduate Center he worked for the CLAGS Center for LGBTQ Studies.
 He has previously taught in the CUNY system as an adjunct at John Jay College, LaGuardia Community College, and City Tech.
 He spent several years as a walking tour guide with Big Onion Walking Tours, has appeared on television programs discussing New York City history, and incorporates his passion for the city in his writing and teaching.
 His current research is on academic novels – fictional narratives of colleges, students and professors.
 He is currently working on a book that examines the history and politics of black higher education through fictional narratives of college life.
 He is now a Professor at Macauley Honors College, CUNY.